d3b-center/fw-histoqc/README.md

 # Histoqc

 HistoQC is an open-source quality control tool for digital pathology slides.

 #**Requirements**

-Tested with Python 3.7 and 3.8 Note: the DockerFile installs Python 3.8, so if your goal is reproducibility you may want to take this into account
+Tested with Python 3.7 and 3.8 Note: the DockerFile installs Python 3.8. openslide

-Requires:

-openslide
 And the following additional python package: python-openslide